Coming "Out" Poly

 Also, being willing to discuss your relationship choices in public to anyone who indicates an interest will help you to find others like you.
 You can't expect to get what you don't ask for.
 Many people try to hide their polyamorous relationships, and then act surprised when they can't find anyone to "join their family".
 How is anyone supposed to know you are open for a relationship if you're not willing to talk about it to anyone?
 And why would anyone even want to partner with you if you're going to hide them away, not acknowledge your relationship, act as though you are both doing something worth hiding, something wrong, something to be ashamed of?
 While no one expects you to tattoo "I'm poly"on your forehead (although I know several people who have the heart/infinity symbol tattoo), you have to be willing to clearly state your desires and expectations up front in appropriate context or you will never find what you're looking for.

 Another very important reason to be "out" to the general public is because some day, you might not have the choice.
 The word "polyamory" and what it means is gaining nationwide recognition as talk shows and now prime-time TV shows begin to mention alternative groups with more frequency and accuracy (and less bigotry).
 Reporters are getting wind of this "new movement" and starting to do stories about us, even going "undercover" when the group they target is unwilling to talk with them.
 The media has always broadcast whatever it wants to, and you might find yourself inadvertently outed.
 Keeping secrets can increase your liability.
 They can give other people great power over you.
 The only way to prevent that is to take control of your life and your choices.
 You can not be held hostage by your secrets if you have no secrets.
 I am in no danger of being "caught" at a poly meeting, because I have no one to hide that from.
 I am in no danger of losing my job because my work already knows.
 Your secrets can be a weapon used against you.
 The media will get its story one way or another, so the best defense is to make sure you tell them what you want them to know, so they don't find out what they want to know.
-If you'd like some assistance on how to answer questions and handle the media, the former Polyamory Media Association has media training materials that can assist you and I am available to provide a basic Media Training Workshop for your convention, discussion group, or other event.
+If you'd like some assistance on how to answer questions and handle the media, you can sign up at The Polyamory Media Association and utilize their media training resources.

 This is not meant to scare anyone.
 The odds of any individual being targeted for an undercover news report is rare.
 But being accidentially outed can happen.
 Maybe your coworker happens to be at the grocery store while you're shopping with your two sweeties.
 Maybe your niece draws a picture at school of Auntie 1 and Uncle and Auntie 2.
 Maybe your cousin unexpectedly shows up at a BDSM club where you're playing with your subbie, who is not your husband.
 Living honestly and openly removes these surprises, and consequently, their power over you.
 Yes, you may lose family or friends when their disagreements over how you conduct your personal life interferes with their ability to love you.
 But how can those people really love you if they don't know you anyway?
 If they're willing to throw you away because of who you love and they refuse to accept that you are happy with your choices, isn't it better that you find out now and concentrate your energy and emotion on those who do love you and accept you?
 The stress and strain of maintaining a facade, whether it is for friends, family, or the public, can weigh heavily on a person's well-being and interfere with their happiness and satisfaction of life in general.
 Tacit has a great article about the high cost of The Closet as Self-Emposed Exile.
 Secrets allow other people to have influence over your life and your happiness.
 Take control of your life and your happiness.
 Don't give anyone the power to hurt you.
 Live honestly.